ripred/TomServo/README.md

 from a single rechargeable battery.
-By putting the servo control pin into a high-z state when it is not being used we can disable the driving of the servo and greatly reduces the current flow.
+By putting the servo control pin into a high-z state when it is not being used we can disable the driving of the servo and greatly reduce the current demands.

 By multiplexing the movements of several servos so that only one is on at a time you can run up